 Originally from Milwaukee, WI, Beezie Madden has been riding since the age of three and made her Grand Prix debut in 1985.
 Four years of continued success followed, including participation on winning U.S. Nations Cup teams, leading to her being named the 1989 United States Olympic Committee’s Female Equestrian of the Year.

-She is one of the nation’s leading grand prix show jumping riders.
-The rider has represented the United States Equestrian Team, internationally, on numerous occasions.
-She has ridden on four Nations Cup Teams, including competing in Rio de Janeiro, Brazil; Rotterdam, Holland; Lummen, Belgium; and Falsterbo, Sweden, and, in 2005, she was part of the winning Super League Team.
+She is one of the nation’s leading grand prix show jumping riders, and has represented the United States Equestrian Team, internationally, on numerous occasions.
+She has ridden on four Nations Cup Teams, including competing in Rio de Janeiro, Brasil; Rotterdam, Holland; Lummen, Belgium; and Falsterbo, Sweden, and, in 2005, she was part of the winning Super League Team.
 While abroad, Solem also won the Derby qualifier in Falsterbo and took home top ribbons in Rotterdam and Lummen.

 He has spent nearly his entire life around horses.
 From short stirrup to Grand Prix, he has experienced success in every major aspect of the sport and is a member of one of riding’s most active equestrian families.
 Jacobs views horse shows as a great way for his family to stay connected and enjoys the support and enthusiasm he and his family provide for each other.